PacktPublishing/Asynchronous-Programming-in-Rust/README.md

 ## I'll be going on a plane, how can I use the repository in an offline situation?

 You'll need to install both `delayserver` and `corofy` locally on your machine while you're online.
-The process is described below.
+The process is described above.

 Most of the examples have no external dependencies, but from chapter 6 onwards we will have some of them.
 The best way to be able to run these examples while offline is to enter each folder and use [cargo vendor](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html) to vendor the dependencies locally.
 This way you'll be able to build and experiment with the examples even though you'll be offline.